RENCI/react-starter/README.md

 This React application boilerplate contains an initial configuration common to the many of the web applications built at/by/for RENCI.

 The following are set up by default: Webpack 5, Babel, CSS Modules, Source Maps, Hot Module Replacement, React, Image support (png, jpg, jpeg, gif, svg, webp), and ESLint.
+Basic client-side routing is configured with a couple exmaples using [Markdown](https://www.markdownguide.org/) files for content management.
 For a more complete set of dependencies, consult the `package.json` file.
 In addition, this starter comes with the branding resources for RENCI and UNC, which we also often require.

 ### 🚀 Get Started